WWE Rumors: WWE’s Plans Revealed For Bray Wyatt’s ‘The Fiend’ And His Next Confirmed Appearance

 Not much is known right now as to who Bray Wyatt will feud with next, but something should be set up on Monday Night Raw next week.
 Whichever superstar it ends up being, they certainly better be ready for some creepy happenings and strange promos.

 “The Fiend” is a very unique character that may honestly be exactly what WWE has been missing for quite some time.
-Vince McMahon seeing the gimmick as almost on the same level as The Undertaker is a huge compliment, and one that could go far if worked properly.
+Vince McMahon seeing the gimmick as almost on the same level as The Undertaker is a huge compliment and one that could go far if worked properly.